rallekralle11/DMG_PSU/README.md

 Also has an optional li-po charging system because why not.
-Completely untested as of yet.
+Functional but the battery system is untested.
 ![pic](GB_DMG_PSU.jpg)